Earthquake in Myanmar

 Consultations

-This graph shows the number of consultations and referrals.
+This graph shows the number of beneficiaries supported after Earthquake as of April 29th.

 Food distribution by teams of Medical Action Myanmar

-Number of beneficiaries supported with food and cash during Earthquake as of April 18th.
+Number of beneficiaries supported with food and cash after the earthquake as of April 29th.

 Water support